thivy/copilot-metrics-dashboard/README.md

 The dashboard showcases a range of features:

-#### 🌟 Filters
+**Filters:**
 Ability to filter metrics by date range, languages, code editors and visualise data by time frame (daily, weekly, monthly).

-#### 🌟 Acceptance Average

-Percentage of suggestions accepted by users for given date range and group by time range (daily, weekly, monthly).
+**Acceptance Average:** Percentage of suggestions accepted by users for given date range and group by time range (daily, weekly, monthly).

-#### 🌟 Active Users

-Number of active users for the last cycle.
+**Active Users:** Number of active users for the last cycle.

-#### 🌟 Adoption Rate

-Number of active users who are using GitHub Copilot in relation to the total number of licensed users.
+**Adoption Rate:** Number of active users who are using GitHub Copilot in relation to the total number of licensed users.

-#### 🌟 Seat Information

-Number of active, inactive, and total users.
+**Seat Information:** Number of active, inactive, and total users.

-#### 🌟 Language

-Breakdown of languages which can be used to filter the data.
+**Language:** Breakdown of languages which can be used to filter the data.

-#### 🌟 Code Editors

-Breakdown of code editors which can be used to filter the data.
+**Code Editors:** Breakdown of code editors which can be used to filter the data.

 # Deploy to Azure